Utica Avenue Select Bus ServiceOverview | Updates | Design | Community Outreach and Reports | Timeline

-The Utica Avenue B46 bus corridor extends eight miles across Brooklyn carrying almost 50,000 passengers a day, making it the second busiest bus route in New York City.
-Many of the neighborhoods along Utica Avenue, including sections of Crown Heights, East Flatbush, and Flatlands, lack direct access to the subway, making the B46 a key transit link to 3 and 4 subway trains at Eastern Parkway, the A and C trains at Fulton Street, and to other major bus routes, such as the B35 on Church Avenue.
+The Utica Avenue B46 bus corridor extends eight miles across Brooklyn on Broadway, Malcolm X Boulevard, Utica Avenue, and Flatbush Avenue.
+The B46 carries almost 50,000 passengers a day, making it the second busiest bus route in New York City.
+Many of the neighborhoods along Utica Avenue lack direct access to the subway.
+Therefore, the B46 provides a crucial connection to the 3, 4, A, C trains and 30 other bus routes.

-Utica Avenue is also a priority corridor for safety improvements, as it has among the highest rates of injury from motor vehicle crashes in Brooklyn.
-Speeding is a major contributor to this problem and DOT has found that over 60% of vehicles on Utica are traveling above the speed limit (30 mph), endangering other drivers, bikers, and pedestrians.
-The intersection of Church and Utica Avenues, for example, has among the highest number of crashes involving pedestrians in Brooklyn.
+Utica Avenue is also a Vision Zero priority corridor, as it has among the highest rates of injury from motor vehicle crashes in Brooklyn.
+Speeding is a major contributor to this problem.
+DOT recently found that over 60% of vehicles on Utica Avenue traveling above the speed limit (30 mph at time of observation), endangering other drivers, cyclists, and pedestrians.
+The intersection of Utica Avenue and Eastern Parkway, for example, had eight pedestrians killed or severely injured between 2009 and 2013, more than any other intersection in Brooklyn.

 The B46 bus route will receive a number of improvements, implemented in a phased approach: